troymessina/PhysicsArtOfModeling/03Vectors.md

 :::{note}Solution 3.1
 :class: dropdown
-:label: soln:vectors:multi
-* The displacement vector is given by:
+* a) The displacement vector is given by:
 ```math
 \vec d = \begin{pmatrix}
            4\\